encord-team/encord-client-python/docs/source/authentication.rst

 API keys are tied to specific projects or datasets.
 You can generate multiple keys for each project or dataset.

-To create an API key you can use the |platform|:
+To create an API key use the |platform|:

 #.
 Log in to your account on :xref:`login_url`
 #.
 Navigate to the :xref:`project` or :xref:`dataset` tab in the :xref:`navigation_bar`